FAQ

 How long will it take to get my results?

-Studies that utilize standard protocols take about 8 weeks to complete from submission of RNA to data analysis.
+Studies that utilize standard protocols take about 6-8 weeks to complete from submission of RNA to data analysis.
+Single cell RNA-seq will take approximately 4 weeks.
 We will provide an estimated timeline for all projects when we meet with you before starting your project.

 How much will my project cost?